home-assistant/home-assistant.io/source/_components/nissan_leaf.markdown

 The `nissan_leaf` component offers integration with the [NissanConnect EV](http://youplus.nissan.co.uk/GB/en/YouPlus/ConnectedServices.html) cloud service.
-NissanConnect EV was previously known as Nissan Car Wings.
+NissanConnect EV was previously known as Nissan Carwings.
 It offers:

  * sensors for the battery status and range
  * a switch to start and stop the climate control